 American Factory: Clash of Cultures or a Clash of Labour and Capital?

-American Factory, a documentary released in 2019 by Netflix, has attracted attention in both America and China.
+American Factory, a documentary released in 2019 by Netflix, has attracted attention in both America and China—even more so after it won the 2020 Academy Award for feature documentary.
 The film documents the attempts of the owner of the Fuyao Glass Company—an enterprise that supplies 70 percent of the windshields and windows for China’s automobiles—to open a factory in a disused General Motors (GM) assembly plant in Dayton, Ohio, a city that was once one of the sites of American industrial power.

-A flurry of movie reviews has appeared in both countries.
+Immediately after the movie was released, a flurry of movie reviews appeared in both countries.
 For the Americans, it is the first time that the operations of a foreign-owned factory in the US have been so widely publicised in almost 40 years—since the 1980s, when Japanese automobile transplants mushroomed on American soil, stirring up popular apprehensions about foreign investment.
 This time, the anxiety is about Chinese investment, and can be seen as a proxy for wider concerns about China’s rise and the decline of America’s industrial heartland.
 On the Chinese side, pirated copies of the film have attracted significant public attention.
 According to reactions on Chinese social media, viewers in China tend to see the case of the Fuyao plant in the United States as a significant symbolic step towards the realisation of Xi Jinping’s project of ‘national rejuvenation’, to counterpoise Trump’s ‘Make America Great Again’.

 The film opens with tearful GM workers bidding farewell to the last truck rolling off the assembly line in 2008.
 Ten thousand workers lost their jobs, and many also lost their houses, community, and hope for the future.
 Older workers in particular remained unemployed or semi-employed.
 In 2014, when Fuyao moved in, the town was euphoric—‘Fuyao is the only game in town,’ explains a former GM worker in the movie.
 The company was owned by a highly-successful Chinese private entrepreneur by the name of Cao Dewang.
 In television interviews and on Chinese websites, he was lauded as ‘China’s Number One Philanthropist’ and ‘China’s King of Glass’.
 His setting up of a factory in the United States was regarded as a test of China’s industrial prowess abroad.
 The factory hired 1,000 American workers, including a sizeable number of older former GM workers.
 The company also brought in a hundred hand-picked Chinese staff, mostly technicians and supervisors to train the American workers in glass making.